NLDaza/Jungle-mod/docs/useful functions.md

 Every function has a link to the official documentation.
 If a function has no link, there is no documentation for it.

+Functions are meant to work inside an object although not specified.
+For example, 'Search for objects' work with the object 'Global' but all functions inside 'Container' needs an container object like a deck, bag, zone or 'Global'.

 ## Search for objects
-[.getObjectFromGUID(string)](https://api.tabletopsimulator.com/base/#getobjectfromguid): returns a specific object so you can operate on it.
+[Global.getObjectFromGUID(string)](https://api.tabletopsimulator.com/base/#getobjectfromguid): returns a specific object so you can operate on it.

-.getObjectsWithTag(string): returns all objects with specified tag. (Ícaro: It may only work with Global.getObjectsWithTag(string).
+Global.getObjectsWithTag(string): returns all objects with specified tag. (Ícaro: It may only work with Global.getObjectsWithTag(string) and no other container.
 Needs more research.)

 ## Containers
 [.getObjects()](https://api.tabletopsimulator.com/object/#getobjects): returns all objects inside the container.